EthanL818/gundam-search/README.md

 ## To Use

-Download the repository zip file and acess the dist folder, then run gui.py to run the program, or open the folder locally on your IDE of choice and run `pip install requirements.txt` to install the required dependencies locally.
+Download the repository zip file and acess the `dist` folder, then run `gui.exe` to run the program, or open the folder locally on your IDE of choice and run `pip install requirements.txt` to install the required dependencies locally.
 Once you have the program running, adjust filters as you see fit and enjoy.

 ## Tips